rosalindfranklininstitute/FlowCron-Globus_Flow-side/README.md

 ![image](images/GlobusFlow-FilledIn.png)

 **Important:** If you have not used FlowCron's Globus Flow for some time or if it is your first time, please do the following after you click **Start run**.
 Click the **Flows** option in the left-hand menu bar, then the **Runs** tab, and open the flow run you just submitted.
-Wait a bit to provide additional authorization or consents in case they are requested.
+Wait a bit to ensure that the flow is not halted because it requires additional authorization or consents.
+It it does there will be a prompt you can select in order to provide them.

 Typically, when FlowCron's Globus Flow is used for the first time it requires multiple authorizations or consents in order to be allowed to access both your source Globus collection and the HPC's Globus collection.
 Without these, it will fail.

-In case additional authorization or consents are needed (see image below), an email will be sent to the email address associated with your Globus account containing a link.
-Clicking on this link will allow you to supply the appropriate consents.
+In case additional authorization or consents are needed (see image below), an email will also be sent to the email address associated with your Globus account containing a link.
+You can click on this link in order to supply the appropriate consents.

 ![image](images/GlobusReview-Consents.png)